apopiak/substrate-hacking/README.md

 - How long is stake locked up for?
 - What are the sanctions for bad actors?
 - What percentage of stake approves a vote?
-- Is there flexibility with locked stake?
+- What sort of flexibility exists for locked stake?
-- How many proposals can there be in a proposal queue / what's the voting timetable?
+- How many proposals can there be in a proposal queue?
+- What's the voting timetable?
 - What happens to funds in a treasury?

 Other things to consider: